vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_4/descriptor_abstractions.md

 }
 ```

-Now, we will create this descriptor set in a fully realtime fashion, inside the `draw_geometry()` function.
+Now, we will create this descriptor set every frame, inside the `draw_geometry()` function.
 We will also dynamically allocate the uniform buffer itself as a way to showcase how you could do temporal per-frame data that is dynamically created.
 It would be better to hold the buffers cached in our FrameData structure, but we will be doing it this way to show how.
 There are cases with dynamic draws and passes where you might want to do it this way.

 ```cpp
 	//allocate a new uniform buffer for the scene data